 How to Ferment Vegetables: A Beginner’s Guide

-Fermented foods increase the beneficial bacteria in your gut which can help improve digestion, support your immune system, decrease inflammation in the body, in addition to so many other benefits.
-If you want to learn how to ferment vegetables start with this beginner’s guide to making fermented vegetables.
+Fermented foods increase the beneficial bacteria in your gut, which can help improve digestion, support your immune system, and decrease inflammation in the body, among many other benefits.
+If you want to learn how to ferment vegetables, start with this beginner’s guide to making fermented vegetables.

-So I’ve become a little obsessed with fermenting vegetables over the past year.
+Over the past year, I’ve become a little obsessed with fermenting vegetables.
 It is such a simple way to preserve food from my garden while also filling my body with probiotic-rich foods.

 (This post may contain affiliate links.
 Read my full disclosure statement here.)